tracking-with-bahar/variable-extension-/README.md

 - Works inside the GTM interface (no exports required)

 - You can select any of GTM's variables from the Chrome extension interface
+- Search variables
 - Save variable data to a CSV file
+- Delete the unwanted variable with this extension

 # Why This Exists